sympal/sympal-docs/reference/en/03-Customizing-Installation.markdown

 Or you could use it to populate your newly created database with the initial data instead of using data fixtures.

-You can execute SQL for the current connect or per connection by placing the files in specific locations in the `project/data/sql` directory.
-For example to have some globally executed SQL for each connect you can place it in the `data/sql/sympal_install` directory.
+You can execute SQL for the current connection or per connection by placing the files in specific locations in the `project/data/sql` directory.
+For example to have some globally executed SQL for each connection you can place the sql file in the `data/sql/sympal_install` directory.

     [sql]
     // data/sql/sympal_install/install.sql
     CREATE TABLE some_table (id BIGINT AUTO_INCREMENT, title VARCHAR(255) NOT NULL, PRIMARY KEY(id)) ENGINE = INNODB;

-Or you can execute custom SQL statements for each individual connection by placing the SQL files in a directory named after the connection name.
+Alternatively, you can execute custom SQL statements for each individual connection by placing the SQL files in a directory named after the connection name.

     [sql]
     // data/sql/sympal_install/connection_name/install.sql
     CREATE TABLE some_table (id BIGINT AUTO_INCREMENT, title VARCHAR(255) NOT NULL, PRIMARY KEY(id)) ENGINE = INNODB;

-Now when you run the installation process, at the very end the contents of these SQL files will be executed.
+Now when you run the installation process, the contents of these SQL files will be executed after everything else has finished being installed.

 ## Post Install Hook